oliverjam/oliverjames-v3/src/blog/complete-guide-to-making-web-pages/index.md

 We might want to move our JS to an external file for the same reasons we would move our CSS.
 Create a new file called `my-script.js` and copy in our `console.log` line from above.

-Confusingly we _don't_ use the link tag for this—we use the same script tag, but with the `src` attribute to point to URL of our JS file:
+Confusingly we _don't_ use the link tag for this—we use the same script tag, but with the `src` attribute to point to the URL of our JS file:

 ```html
 <script src="/my-script.js"></script>